 - service-connected disability rating of 10 percent or more

-Veterans should begin their application at a local County Probate Court Office and provide a copy of their DD Form 214 and a VA “Summary of Benefits” letter.
-Once verified, the County Probate Court Office will issue a notarized letter confirming eligibility and send the letter to the Secretary of State’s Office.
+Veterans should contact the GDVS Atlanta field office to begin their application and provide a copy of their DD Form 214 and a VA “Summary of Benefits” letter.
+Once verified, veterans should take their application to their local County Probate Court Office.
+The County Probate Court Office will issue a notarized letter confirming eligibility and send the letter to the Secretary of State’s Office.